 - Toasted Pecans

-Cube your bread in to 1-inch cubes and set aside.
-If it’s not stale see notes below. * (16 oz sourdough bread)
+- Cube your bread in to 1-inch cubes and set aside.
+If it’s not stale see notes below. *1 large loaf of Sourdough Bread*

-In a large mixing bowl combine pumpkin puree, brown sugar, white sugar, eggs, yolks, vanilla, pumpkin pie spice, cinnamon, and salt.
-(1 can pumpkin puree, ½ cup brown sugar, ½ white sugar, 3 large eggs, 2 large egg yolks, 1 tsp vanilla, 3 tsp pie spice, 2 tsp cinnamon, ¼ tsp salt)
+- In a large mixing bowl combine pumpkin puree, brown sugar, white sugar, eggs, yolks, vanilla, pumpkin pie spice, cinnamon, and salt.1 can pumpkin puree, ½ cup brown sugar, ½ cup granulated sugar, 3 large eggs, 2 large egg yolks, 1 teaspoon vanilla, 3 teaspoon pie spice, 2 teaspoon cinnamon, ¼ teaspoon salt

-10. Top with caramel, whipped cream, toasted pecans, and sprinkle with cinnamon.
+- Top with caramel, whipped cream, toasted pecans, and sprinkle with cinnamon.
+Enjoy!Whipped Cream, Caramel Sauce, Toasted Pecans, Cinnamon